mdfleming3/mdfleming3.github.io/_posts/2020-08-05-eli5-guide-search-engine-optimization-seo.md

 Now that we know what SEO is and why it’s important, you may be wondering: what factors influence SEO?
 Let’s lift the hood up and look around.

 SEO is separated into two buckets: On-page SEO and Off-Page SEO.
 On-page SEO consists of factors _within your website’s code_.
-You have lots of control over these factors, and optimizing these them will improve how users experience your website.
+You have lots of control over these factors, and optimizing them will improve how users experience your website.

 On the other hand, Off-page SEO occurs _outside your website’s code_, where you have less control.
 This balance of controlled on-page and uncontrolled off-page factors check and balance one another.
 If your strategy does not consider both of these categories, your website is less likely to earn that elusive top position.